aabramos/docs-product/src/security/app-shield/intro.md

 }
 ```

-After these changes steps, generate a new build of your mobile app.
+After these steps, generate a new build of your mobile app.

 ## Limitations { #limitations }

 **AppShield** has the following limitations:

 * After MABS creates a build with the **AppShield** plugin active and signs the build, you can't sign that build again manually because the app would recognize that as a sign of tampering.
+* AppShield isn't designed to work with other runtime anti-tampering tools, like [Google Play's App Integrity Protection](https://support.google.com/googleplay/android-developer/answer/10183279?hl=en#zippy=%2Ctake-care-when-mixing-anti-tamper-protection-solutions).
+Using them simultaneously can cause issues.